zak-45/WLEDAudioSync-Chataigne-Module/README.md

 ```
 You will need additional step for beat / BPM / RTMGC or RTMMD if you want to use these features.
        Python need to be installed with pip if you want BPM (run pip as admin).
-       For RTMGC, you can download binaries from https://github.com/zak-45/WLEDAudioSyncRTMGC
+       For RTMGC, you can download binary from https://github.com/zak-45/WLEDAudioSyncRTMGC
-       For RTMMD, you can download binairies from https://github.com/zak-45/WLEDAudioSyncRTMood
+       For RTMMD, you can download binary from https://github.com/zak-45/WLEDAudioSyncRTMood
        To use integrated tools (not mandatory), you need to customize :
        rtmmd.cmd, rtmgc.cmd, aubio.cmd, friture.cmd, multicast.cmd